In February 1862, Major William Richardson Hunt approved receipt of over $2500 of ordnance from the Memphis firm of Quinby & Robinson.

 Maynadier’s response to second charge continued the “I was ordered” defense.
 He pointed out the laws and regulations governing the sale of condemned, obsolete weapons.
 And he continued by indicating the particulars of transactions from 1857 to 1861.
 The Army first offered, as Maynadier indicted, the arms up for bid to perspective buyers.
 None of the bids met with the Army’s approval.
 At that point, Secretary Floyd authorized sales at a price more acceptable to the Army.
 With regard to the bargaining for 100,000 or so muskets, Maynadier pointed out a proposed sale of weapons to a Mr. A. A. Belknap was at a unit cost below what the Secretary had set.
 When Maynadier brought that issue to the fore, the deal fell through.6

 Closing his defense, Maynadier noted his long and continuing service to the country.
-He further added that two of his sons, and a son-in-law, were serving the country, at that time (William Murray Maynadier was in command of the Mississippi Mortar Boats at the time of writing).
+He further added that two of his sons, and a son-in-law, were serving the country, at that time (Henry E. Maynadier was in command of the Mississippi Mortar Boats at the time of writing.
+And His son, William Murray, went on to serve with some distinction, in particular at Antietam.).
 While it would be a nice, romantic notion to say that carried the day, reality is changes in the political winds and war situations worked in Maynadier’s favor.

 Secretary Simon Cameron, the target of some of the congressional heat, resigned in January, having spoken in favor of arming slaves.
 His replacement, Edwin Stanton, offered some sacrificial lambs to the Potter Committee without giving up useful hands, such as Maynadier.
 At the same time, with Floyd making blunders in the field (Fort Donelson), on balance anything lost to wrong-doing in 1860 was seeming like a fair trade.